PolloProMC/The-broken-denizen/README.md

 1. Install Denizen script and drop it into your plugins folder.
 2. Set up script folder, If missing, create: plugins/Denizen/scripts/
-3. Add Null.dsc Put Null.dsc inside the scripts folder.
+3. Put Null.dsc inside the scripts folder.
 Optionally, edit nullcrash to insert a crash of your liking.
 4. Install Lib's Disguises and add it to the plugins folder
 5. Place the provided Generated folder into your server’s "world" directory.
 6. Start the server.
+7. Install the provided resource pack on your client and join the server.
-7. Have fun!
+8. Have fun!
 (And get scared maybe.)

 ---